UK's Starmer Pushes Trump for Ukraine Guarantees Against Putin

 The U.S. president stunned allies when he began negotiations with Russia, without including Ukraine or its European allies.

-Concerns deepened when Trump attacked Ukrainian President Volodymyr Zelenskuy as a "dictator" and echoed Moscow talking points blaming Kyiv for Russia's February 2022 invasion.
+Concerns deepened when Trump attacked Ukrainian President Volodymyr Zelenskyy as a "dictator" and echoed Moscow talking points blaming Kyiv for Russia's February 2022 invasion.

 Despite that, there have been growing signs of movement on a deal to end more than three years of bloody fighting.